wanggit/qcadoo-copy-framework/README.md

-# qcadoo-copy-framework
+# wg-framework
-copy from qcadoo
+base from qcadoo